manunair1990/AI-Blog-Generator/README.md

 # AI-Blog-Generator
 Simple python code to generate Blogs using OpenAI Technology.
-Used Streamlit to display the blog content and image for the blog
+Used Streamlit to display the blog content and image for the blog.
+OpenAI key is required

+# Requirements

+openai = 0.28.1
+langchain
+docx
+json
+streamlit